mediaexmachina/mediadeepa/src/main/resources/doc/en/project.md

  - On the Mediadeepa command line interface.
  - On the integrated app man page.

+This documentation source is located on `src/main/resources/doc/en` directory.

 Send bug reports on [GitHub project page](https://github.com/mediaexmachina/mediadeepa/issues)
  - Help with the documentation.
  - Propose pull requests.